Getting help

 Our Employer Advisory Service (EAS) gives eligible small businesses free tailored written advice on pay and entitlement issues.

-The EAS helps small business employers make informed decisions about employee entitlements and other workplace issues, including:
+The EAS helps small business employers understand their employee entitlements and provide support with other workplace issues.

-The service assists employers in understanding and complying with pay and entitlement obligations under awards and the Fair Work Act.
+The service helps employers comply with their obligations under the Fair Work Act.

-If you’re a small business employer, learn more about the service, to see if you’re eligible and find out how to access it at Employer Advisory Service – overview.
+If you’re a small business employer, learn more about the service and how to access it at Employer Advisory Service – overview.

 An employee can’t get into trouble or have their visa cancelled for contacting us.
 Only the Department of Home Affairs (Home Affairs) can grant, refuse or cancel visas.

-Visa holders can go to Visa Entitlement Verification Online (VEVO) , use the myVEVO app to check current visa details and conditions or contact the Department of Home Affairs
+Visa holders can go to Visa Entitlement Verification Online (VEVO) and use the myVEVO app to check current visa details and conditions.
+For more help, they can also contact the Department of Home Affairs.

 Translated resources